Vaiy108/UAV-flight-controls-portfolio/cpp-controls/FCND-Controls-CPP/README.md

 ### What it tests : Vehicle initialization and hover behavior
 In this scenario the quadrotor starts above the origin with default parameters and falls due to gravity.
 The goal of this stage is to initialize the controller and tune the vehicle mass and basic thrust distribution so that the system does not simply fall.
 This step ensures that the baseline controller produces hover when expected.

+### Objective:
+Verify that the quadrotor can remain stable and hover without diverging.
+Implementation:
+No new controller logic was required for this scenario.
+This scenario was used to confirm:
+1. Correct motor mixing
+2. Proper thrust direction
+3. Correct sign conventions

+### Code Location
+•	GenerateMotorCommands()
+Converts collective thrust and body moments into individual motor thrusts using quad geometry.
+### Result
+The quad remained stable and did not diverge, confirming the correctness of the motor command mapping.

 ▶️ [Watch video](media/scenario1_hover.mp4)

 ![Scenario 1](media/scenario1_hover.gif)